Self-directed 401(k) accounts aren’t as common as managed or target-date 401(k) plans, but they can be of real value for DIY-minded investors.

 Investing in “hard commodities” like gold, silver, titanium, copper, zinc, and bronze, among other metals, are allowable with self-directed 401(k) plans.
 Self-directed 401(k) plan participants can either invest in precious metals directly, like buying gold bullion or coins, or invest in precious metals via stocks or precious metal funds.

 Precious metal investing can be high risk, as gold, silver, and other metals can be highly volatile in value.
-As with real estate, investors have to be able to ride out chaotic market periods for commodities — but for some, the potential payoff is worth it.
+As with real estate, investors have to be able to ride out chaotic market periods for commodities — but for some, the potential payoff may be worth it.

 Investments That Aren’t Allowed Under Self-Directed 401(k) Plan Rules

 While the list of investment vehicles that are included in a self-directed 401(k) plan are substantial, regulatory rules do prohibit specific investment activities tied to several of those asset classes.
-These investment strategies and associated transactions, for example, would not pass muster in self-directed 401(k) plans.
+The following investment strategies and associated transactions, for example, would not pass muster in self-directed 401(k) plans.

 Real Estate with Family Ties